-We’ve tested out a few online learning platforms, but Udacity is certainly our favourite when it comes to technical teachings.
+We’ve tested out a few online learning platforms, but Udacity is certainly our favourite when it comes to technical teachings – it provides some of the best coding courses online (opens in new tab).
 It has a clear, easy-to-follow lesson structure, and we found that we were able to retain a lot of the information from classes easily.

 1. Prices start at $399 per month